thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 In this lesson, we will focus on adding and configuring states for buildings and offices.
 Device states will be added in the next lesson.

+**Adding a state for a building**

-To add a new building's state, follow these steps:
+To add a new state, follow these steps:

 {% include images-gallery.html imageCollection="adding-building-state" showListImageTitles="true" %}

+**Adding a state for an office**

+Repeat the steps to add a state for the office:

+{% include images-gallery.html imageCollection="adding-office-state" showListImageTitles="true" %}

-Now let's configure the transition from the default state to the "building" state.
+Now that the new states have been added, let’s set up navigation between them and the default state.

 ## Building's state

 The state of the selected building will display complete information about it.
 You will be able to view details such as the building's address, contact information of the person responsible for leasing inquiries in this building, as well as a list of your offices in this building.

 Instead of creating separate dashboard settings for each building, we will configure a single "building" state.
 Each time you select a different building, the widgets will automatically fetch and display data related to that building, thanks to the "[Entity from dashboard state](/docs/{{docsPrefix}}user-guide/ui/aliases/#entity-from-dashboard-state){:target="_blank"}" alias.

 Let's see how this works.